peterwmwong/v8/pww-join-todo.md

+# Try to make sparse dictionary optimization work with just indices

+1) Make ArrayJoinImpl<DictionaryElements> specialization
+2) Calls CallCCollectNumberDictionaryElementIndices
+3) Tests for Complex Elements along the way
+  - May need to specialize HasComplexElements to

+# Verify possible regression `arr[0] = { toString(){ Array.prototype[9999] = 666; } }`

+CanUseAccessor doesn't verify initial prototype map, so maybe ^^^ this doesn't work correctly

-# START HERE: Determine why there's such a huge discrepancy in size (and time) between with current array.tq and "6/10 249d0ea4df + Smi IndexType - 476"
+# Determine why there's such a huge discrepancy in size (and time) between with current array.tq and "6/10 249d0ea4df + Smi IndexType - 476"

 # Extract to array-join.tq